-- 9. Mrs Robyn Kelleher ("Mrs Kelleher") is the nominee for the licence.
-She is not the principal executive officer, however she has sworn in her affidavit that "as the nominee" she has been "authorised by the licensee" to provide the affidavit.
-In the affidavit Mrs Kelleher swore that there is no other person (other than herself) who may be able to influence any decision made by the applicant in relation to the sale of liquor or the sale and consumption of liquor and further that there is no other person (other than herself) who by any lease, agreement or arrangement may expect any benefit from the applicant in relation to the sale of liquor or the sale and consumption of liquor. - 10.
+- "... that there are no other person/s other than Dual Nominees who will by any lease, agreement or arrangement may expect any benefit from me in relation to the sale of liquor or the sale and consumption of liquor under this licence." - 10.
 The Act prescribes that upon the application being filed, together with the affidavit under section 26A, there must be investigations conducted by the Director-General of Licensing NT ("the Director-General") in relation to the application.
 The Commission has received no information to indicate there have been any adverse matters discovered as a result of that investigation by the Director-General.